Venkatesh-99/pybioinfo-utils/README.md

 ### `find_consensus_without_gaps.py`

-This script contains a function that calculates consensus sequences from multiple sequence alignments and writes them to an output file.
+This Python script contains a function that calculates consensus sequences from multiple sequence alignments and writes them to an output file.

 ```python
 find_consensus(input_dir, output_file)